Lyoto Machida: Bellator MMA

 On 22 June 2018, it was reported that Machida signed a multi-fight contract with Bellator MMA.
-On 12 September, it was announced that Machida is set to make his promotional debut against former Bellator Middleweight Champion Rafael Carvalho in the co-headliner of Bellator 213.
+On 12 September, it was announced that Machida was set to make his promotional debut against former Bellator Middleweight Champion Rafael Carvalho in the co-headliner of Bellator 213.
 On weigh-in day, Carvalho missed weight, weighing in at 186.5 pounds, over the non-title Middleweight limit of 186.0 pounds.
 Carvalho was fined 20% of his purse and the fight proceeded as a Catchweight bout.
 Machida went on to defeat Carvalho by split decision.

 On 4 April 2019, it was announced that Machida would be facing Chael Sonnen in a light heavyweight bout at Bellator 222 on 14 June 2019 at Madison Square Garden.
 He won the fight via TKO in the second round.

 Machida rematched prior UFC opponent Gegard Mousasi at Bellator 228 on 28 September 2019.
 He lost the bout via split decision.

 Machida headlined Bellator 245 in a rematch against Phil Davis on September 11, 2020.
 He lost the fight by split decision.